TL;DR

 Collect details on current IT assets, vendor contracts, resource allocation, spending across all domains, and more, then identify pain points within your current IT environment.

-Model the Ideal Future Architecture
+Model The Ideal Future Architecture

 Map out an optimized IT environment that supports your ideal business outcomes within budget constraints.
 Include departmental needs, costs, and timeframes.

-Analyze Build vs. Buy Decisions
+Analyze Build vs Buy Decisions

 For each component of the ideal architecture, analyze whether it would be more cost-effective in the long term to build key capabilities in-house or buy third-party solutions.

-Create an ITFM Budget
+Create An ITFM Budget

 Develop a comprehensive IT budget aligned to the strategic roadmap you've designed, with granular details on spending by department, project, asset type, and other factors.
 Taking a structured approach to building a budget will inform better decisions when it's time to purchase new IT resources and solutions.

-Implement Tracking and Controls
+Implement Tracking & Controls

 Implement control mechanisms, such as usage tracking, chargebacks, approvals, and audits to ensure business processes stay aligned with the budget.

-Adjust and Optimize Continuously
+Adjust & Optimize Continuously

 Set calendar reminders to review the status of your budget regularly.
 Analyze trends, adjust forecasts, realign priorities, and identify new optimization opportunities regularly.